 On December 20, 2023, we acquired 100% of the equity interest of Forward Air Final Mile ("FAFM").
 FAFM provides residential last mile delivery services and installation of big and bulky goods, with a focus on appliances, throughout the United States.
-Total consideration for the transaction was \$261 million paid from cash on hand.
+Total consideration for the transaction was \$257.2 million. \$260.9 million was paid in cash in December 2023 while \$3.7 million was received from the seller in the second quarter of 2024 as part of the post-closing true-up of net working capital.
 The financial results of FAFM, since the date of acquisition, are included in our Logistics segment.

-The acquisition of FAFM expanded our final mile services to include the delivery and installation of appliances.
+The FAFM acquisition expanded our final mile services to include the delivery and installation of appliances.
 FAFM provides residential last mile delivery services through a non-asset business model, working with a network of over 350 carriers throughout the country.